Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-2-transience.md

     Date: 2015-08-03T01:10:00
     Tags: Persistence, Automation, Orthogonal Persistence, Domains

-[Ngnghm](/blog/2015/08/02/chapter-1-the-way-houyhnhnms-compute/) was fascinated by our keyboards: because of physiological differences between our races, similar devices had never been imagined by [Houyhnhnm](http://en.wikipedia.org/wiki/Houyhnhnm) computing engineers.
+[Ngnghm](/blog/2015/08/02/chapter-1-the-way-houyhnhnms-compute/), whom I call Ann, was fascinated by our keyboards: because of physiological differences between our races, similar devices had never been imagined by [Houyhnhnm](http://en.wikipedia.org/wiki/Houyhnhnm) computing engineers.
-Now, as he was watching me closely, Ngnghm noticed that I was punctuating most of my typing with recurring combinations of key chords.
+Now, as she was watching me closely, Ann noticed that I was punctuating most of my typing with recurring combinations of key chords.
-I told him I had no idea what he meant;
+I told her I had no idea what she meant;
-and so he had me record and review how, after every sentence or so, or before changing activities, I was composing the sequence <kbd>Ctrl-X Ctrl-S</kbd>, or <kbd>Command-S</kbd>, or some other mantra that varied slightly with the application I was using.
+and so she had me record and review how, after every sentence or so, or before changing activities, I was composing the sequence <kbd>Ctrl-X Ctrl-S</kbd>, or <kbd>Command-S</kbd>, or some other mantra that varied slightly with the application I was using.
-Interestingly, I wasn't even aware that I was doing that before he told me!
+Interestingly, I wasn't even aware that I was doing that before she told me!
-What was this mantra doing, he inquired?
+What was this mantra doing, she inquired?
 How could I possibly repeat it without even noticing — and why would I?
-I told him that depending on the application, each of these mantra _saved_ the current file, and that typing it had become ingrained in me as a subconscious habit, because I used it so often, out of necessity.
+I told her that depending on the application, each of these mantra _saved_ the current file, and that typing it had become ingrained in me as a subconscious habit, because I used it so often, out of necessity.
-What does "_saved_" mean wondered Ngnghm, and what made it a necessity?
+What does "_saved_" mean wondered Ann, and what made it a necessity?

 <!-- more -->